 The DIY Option:

 When talking about DIY, no one means you have to buy wooden boards and connect them together or something like that.
 You could easily use the IKEA Planner to create and order your self designed vanity drawer at home!
 The key benefit of this option is the storage space, so I believe that this is something for the cosmetic passionates.
-The DIY option is usually more modern/contemporary and has more space than the cute vintage vanity drawer you can see below and is the usual option when buying something called “vanity drawer”.
-DIY in this case means “buy or design a desk, put a mirror above it and use it as a vanity drawer”, but, the truth is, you can actually buy a DIY-looking vanity table, where the only difference I can see is that the mirror is already attached to the desk!
+The DIY option is usually more modern/contemporary and has more space than the cute vintage vanity drawer you can see below.
+That’s the usual option when buying something called “vanity drawer”.
+DIY in this case means “buy or design a desk, put a mirror above it and use it as a vanity drawer”, but, the truth is, you can actually buy a DIY-looking vanity table.
+The only difference of a DIY makeup table is that the mirror is not attached to the desk!
 Designing your desk from scratch allows you to put your needs in priority and have the absolute control, while it lets you choose only what suits your requirements!

 This is just a picture to show you how far the DIY can go.
 Don’t worry about the angular shape of the furniture you’ll need to design your personal vanity table.
 You can create the style you want by choosing the perfect seat and some decorative elements which suits you!
 I just chose to show you a cute-romantic style, in order you see that everything is possible with IKEA or IKEA-looking furniture!

 As you can see above, there are some pretty nice ready made vanity tables out there, which I honestly consider as the easiest solution regarding keeping your makeup in the bedroom, as they are usually cheaper and easier to move compared to the DIY vanity tables.
 They are stylish, cute tables with an attached mirror and some times with plenty of storage space, too.
 You can find a lot of choices with less than $200 out there, but be careful of the quality and the overall look of the space.